 Total Time: 30 minutes

 Fish cakes are convenient and fun to make.
-Just grab a cod or any of your favorite white fish, even your leftover one, to have this delightful and savory appetizer.
+Just grab a cod or any of your favorite white fish for the recipe.
+Better yet, the fish cake is perfect to take advantage of leftover fish by turning them into a delightful and savory appetizer.

 After preparing all the ingredients, stir them well to make patties and fry them to complete the meal.
 Remember, fish cakes should release on their own during frying, so don’t try to flip them by force since it will ruin their shape.